You are looking to buy a website but do not know where to start or what questions to ask?

 Text copy and images (photos and graphics) are the main content types of a website.
 Many websites also include videos and documents like PDFs as well.

-Content creation ties directly into the strategy of you website, goals, and audience.
+Content creation ties directly into the strategy of your website, goals, and audience.
 Always discuss content creation before you start on it with your website developer.
 They will have already determined certain marketing strategies for the project and will have a specific approach to this process, independent of how the content is created.

 You Provide the Content